vmware/vic-ui/tests/test-cases/Group5-Interoperability-Tests/5-03-Enhanced-Linked-Mode.md

 # Test Steps:
 1. Deploy two new vCenters in Nimbus each with one ESXi host configured
 2. Establish an enhanced link between the two vCenters
 3. Install the VIC OVA appliance
+4. Walk through completing the install and use the VCH creation wizard to create a VCH
-4. Run regression tests on the VIC OVA appliance and Wizard UI
+5. Run a variety of docker commands on the VCH appliance

 # Expected Outcome:
-The VIC OVA appliance should deploy without error and regression tests should pass
+The VCH and VIC appliance should deploy without error and each of the docker commands executed against it should return without error

 # Possible Problems:
 None